 - Energy-Saving Features

-See below for details on each.
+See below for details on each of these.

 1. Quality of Construction